Treatment

 Most non-melanoma skin cancers are treated by surgery.
 This involves removing (excising) the skin cancer including a margin of normal skin around it.
 This technique is usually done under local anaesthetic.
 The wound can normally be closed with stitches but sometimes in larger and more complex skin cancers a graft or skin flap is required.

 In some cases Mohs’ micrographic surgery may be necessary.
 This is a specialised type of surgery, also known as margin control excision, performed under local anaesthetic.
 It is particularly useful for basal cell cancers which do not have a clear edge, are at difficult sites on the face or when the basal cell cancer has come back again.
-This technique aims to make sure that all the tumour is removed while preserving as much normal skin as is possible.
+This technique aims to make sure that all of the tumour is removed while preserving as much normal skin as is possible.

 For more information on the treatment of non-melanoma skin cancer including surgery, visit the Macmillan Cancer Support website.